 Clefs:

-Percussion Clef
+Recommended Percussion Clef |

 Gould outlines the basic clefs: treble, bass, and the various C clefs.
 She recommends a double vertical-stroke clef for percussion and notes that it is optional for staves of fewer than five lines.